-St.George’s Pre-School recognises that we have an important role in preparing our children to be readers and we acknowledge that a strong phonic foundation from the very earliest stage is what supports this aim.
-Therefore, we structure our day, and plan our curriculum resources, to ensure that we are engaging our children from the earliest opportunity in pre-literacy activities.
+Crofton Cubs Pre School recognises that we have an important role in preparing our children to be readers and we acknowledge that a child’s confidence in accessing a book, their ability to retell and imagine story lines, being able to chant at least 4 nursery rhymes alongside a strong phonic foundation is a good indicator of future literacy success.
+Therefore, we structure our day, and plan our curriculum resources, to ensure that we are engaging our children from the earliest opportunity in frequent, high quality pre-literacy activities.

 We encourage a love of books and reading by providing a rich range of texts for our children to share with staff and peers , and to access individually,

 ‘Hear and share’ with an adult:

 We have carefully selected books to read to the children that help them to behave like readers.
 Our ‘hear and share’ selection purposefully includes:

 - memorable texts that feature repetition, rhythm and rhyme and encourage prediction,